 The Major Earnout is based on the achievement by the Major Energy Companies of certain performance targets over the 33 month period following NG&E's closing of the Major Energy Companies acquisition (i.e., April 15, 2016).
 The previous members of Major Energy Companies are entitled to a maximum of \$20.0 million in earnout payments based on the level of performance targets attained, as defined by the Major Purchase Agreement.
 The Stock Earnout obligation is contingent upon the Major Energy Companies achieving the Major Earnout's performance target ceiling, thereby earning the maximum Major Earnout payments.
 If the Major Energy Companies earn such maximum Major Earnout payments, NG&E would be entitled to a maximum of 400,000 shares of Class B common stock (and a corresponding number of Spark HoldCo units).
 In determining the fair value of the Major Earnout and the Stock Earnout, the Company forecasted certain expected performance targets and calculated the probability of such forecast being attained.
 In March 2018 and 2017, the Company paid the previous members of the Major Energy Companies \$1.6 million and \$7.4 million , respectively, related to the year ended December 31, 2017 and the period from April 15, 2016 through December 31, 2016, respectively.
-During the three months ended March 31, 2018 and 2017 , the Company revalued the liability at March 31, 2018, resulting in no change to the fair value of the liability.
+During the three and six months ended June 30, 2017 , the Company recorded accretion of \$1.4 million and \$2.6 million , respectively, to reflect the impact of the time value of the liability.
+During the three and six months ended June 30, 2018, the Company recorded no accretion as the impact of the time value of the liability was immaterial.
+The Company revalued the liability at June 30, 2018, resulting in a decrease to the fair value of the liability of \$0.1 million .
 As this calculation is based on management's estimates of the liability, we classified the Major Earnout as a Level 3 measurement.

-The following table presents a reconciliation of liabilities measured at fair value on a recurring basis using significant unobservable inputs (Level 3) for the three months ended March 31, 2018.
+The following table presents a reconciliation of liabilities measured at fair value on a recurring basis using significant unobservable inputs (Level 3) for the six months ended June 30, 2018.

-Major Ear Ea
+Majo Major Earnout and Stock Earnout

 Fair Value at December 31, 2017 \$ 4,650

-Change in fair value of contingent consideration, net
+Change in fair value of contingent consideration, net (63)

-Accretion of contingent earnout consideration (included within interest expense) -

 Payments and settlements (1,607)

-Fair Value at March 31, 2018 \$ 3,043
+Fair Value at June 30, 2018 \$ 2,980